EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Accessible Taps

 For some people, using a regular tap can be quite difficult.
-But luckily, there are alternatives.
+And whilst there are user friendly designs available, sometimes they exude clinical hospital vibes.
+Defiantly not the aesthetic you would like to feel at home.

 Accessible Basins